-Telepole Manufacturing offers both telescoping and sectional flagpoles, all made of thicker than their competition aluminum.
+Telepole Manufacturing offers both telescoping and sectional flagpoles, all made thicker than their competition’s aluminum.
 Telescoping poles use 5’ sections of tubing rather than a standard 6’ section, making these flagpoles easier to assemble and take down, as well as being a little bit more compact for storage.
-Telepole Manufacturing uses state of the art locks that don’t utilize flimsy springs that can cause other telescoping poles to accidentally drop.
+Telepole Manufacturing uses state-of-the-art locks that don’t utilize flimsy springs that can cause other telescoping poles to accidentally drop.
 They also offer the tallest telescoping flagpole on the market, topping out at 40’ feet tall.

-Their sectional poles are also handmade in America using a thicker gauge aluminum, tougher nylon ropes, and stainless steel cleats and top headers for added strength.
-You may pay a little more for a Telepole product, but they put in the extra effort to bring you a stronger, longer lasting flagpole with a great warranty to back it up.
+Their sectional poles are also handmade in America using thicker gauge aluminum, tougher nylon ropes, and stainless steel cleats and top headers for added strength.
+You may pay a little more for a Telepole product, but they put in the extra effort to bring you a stronger, longer-lasting flagpole with a great warranty to back it up.